nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Relationship Changes

-Relationships are agreements between two identities.
+Relationships are agreements between two Identities.
 Thus, to change a Relationship both parties have to accept on the new "terms".
 This is done by requesting a change which the other party can accept or reject.
 The requestor could also revoke a requested change, as long as the other party did not react to the change yet.

 The very first agreement between both parties is to actually create the Relationship, the "Relationship request".
 Technically, the term "Relationship creation change request" would be more correct but is seldom used in the documentation because of readability.